patilharshal16/data-structures/README.md

-# data structures and algorithms
+# Data Structures and Algorithms
 Computer science data structures and algorithms implementation from scratch

 ## Stack (Last In First Out)